Skip to main content

 If the threshold value is set too low, it may reduce performance.
 If the threshold value is set too high, it is less likely that it will be reached.
 The correct number cannot be determined without testing.

-Deploying the authorization domain configuration file
+Deploy the authorization domain configuration file

 After creating an authorization domain configuration file, it must be made available for deployment in Access Decision Service.
 This is done by setting a file retrieval reference to the YAML-format file using the domain property in the deployment configuration file.